 Operating System: Obviously an operating system isn’t a physical component.
 However, you need an OS if you want to game.
 Ultimately, there are two viable OS options: Windows and Linux.
 Of the two Windows is the best option as it can accommodate any PC game.
 However, it will cost you an additional ~$90.
 Linux is free but doesn’t support as many games as Windows.
 Still, though, if you only care about playing certain Linux-friendly games and you don’t mind being limited to only Linux-friendly games, it might be worth considering.

 What Cables Are Needed to Build A PC?

 There are a ton of cables that are needed to build a computer.
-Fortunately, though, you don’t really have to worry about them because A) they are all clearly marked on where they go and B) all of the cables you need come with the components you will buy.
+Fortunately, though, you don’t really have to worry about them and where they go because A) they are all clearly marked on where they go and B) all of the cables you need come with the components you will buy.

 In the worst case scenario, you might be short a couple of SATA cables.
 So, if you want to order a few extra just in case you can do so.
 (They’re only a couple bucks each.)
 Other than that, all of the cables you need will come with your motherboard, case, and power supply.

 What Tools Are Needed to Build A PC?

 The only tool you really need in order to build a computer is a screwdriver.
 And, really, you’ll only need the screwdriver to screw the motherboard into its standoffs and to secure your power supply.
 (And, in some cases, to take off/put on the side panel.)